lmguzman/media_stories_Soroye_et_al.2020/README.md

 Links to media coverage

-1. Climate Change: It’s a Buzzkill for Bumblebees, Study Finds [The New York Times]
+1. [Climate Change: It’s a Buzzkill for Bumblebees, Study Finds](https://www.nytimes.com/interactive/2020/02/06/climate/bumblebees-extreme-heat-weather.html) - The New York Times

 2. Bumblebees are going extinct in a time of 'climate chaos' [National Geographic]